la2050/archive/_projects/2016/community-collaboration-for-low-cost-creative-summer-art-camps-in-long-beach.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  CALB in partnership with Light and Life Community Center and Side By Side Community Church will host Come Alive Creative Summer Arts Camps for a second year for students (ages 6-15) to learn from experienced local artisans about creative expression.
+These camps will create jobs for local artists and offer internships (16-25) and volunteer opportunities (16 years and older).
+Students will be mentored and families introduced to partnering organizations that offer ongoing support services.
 project_impact: >-
   ["Social & emotional support","Rates of volunteerism","Residential
   segregation"]